databricks/koalas/docs/source/user_guide/best_practices.rst

 Instead, use
 `GroupBy.rank <https://koalas.readthedocs.io/en/latest/reference/api/databricks.koalas.groupby.GroupBy.rank.html>`_
-as it is less expensive because data can be distributed and computed on each group.
+as it is less expensive because data can be distributed and computed for each group.

 Avoid reserved column names
 ---------------------------

 Columns with leading ``__`` and trailing ``__`` are reserved in Koalas.
 To handle internal behaviors for, such as, index, Koalas uses some internal columns.
-Therefore it is discouraged to use such column names and not guaranteed to work.
+Therefore, it is discouraged to use such column names and not guaranteed to work.

 Do not use duplicated column names